Teach-In for Social Justice

 Guided by the spirit and legacy of distinguished orator and statesman Frederick Douglass, our Institute seeks to support learning and advocacy opportunities for students, faculty, and community members that strengthen the preparation of students to address issues of racism and social/racial inequality.

-2017 was an exciting year where a National Park Grant sponsored our travel to Minuteman Missile National Park!
-Maya, Chanelle, Caroline and Samantha explored the Badlands, Crazy Horse Monument, and other sites as they studied the intersection of the Civil Rights Movement and the Cold War.
+2017 was an exciting year where a National Park Grant sponsored our travel to Minuteman Missile National Park.
+Kutztown students explored the Badlands, Crazy Horse Monument, and other sites as they studied the intersection of the Civil Rights Movement and the Cold War.

-Five KU secondary education social studies students traveled to Gettysburg National Military Park to present lessons about Latino soldiers participating in the Civil War.
-They were joined by Fort Worth high school JROTC cadets and explored strategy, as well as the economic and social consequences of the battle.
+In 2016-2017, Five secondary education Social Studies students traveled to Gettysburg National Military Park to present lessons about Latino soldiers participating in the Civil War.
+They were joined by Fort Worth High School JROTC cadets and explored strategy, as well as the economic and social consequences of the battle.